KuCoin

 KuCoin is a Seychelles-based cryptocurrency exchange.
 It was founded in China in 2017, but was later moved to Singapore following the Chinese government's restrictions on cryptocurrency companies, and subsequently to the Seychelles.

-KuCoin also operates its own crypto token known as KuCoin Shares (KCS).
+The company has been investigated and fined by multiple regulatory agencies.

 History

+2017–2022: Early years and hack

-KuCoin was founded in 2017 by Chun Gan, Ke Tang and Johnny Lyu.
-In November 2018, KuCoin raised $20 million in a series A funding round led by IDG Capital, Matrix Partners and Neo Global Capital.
+KuCoin was founded in 2017 by Chun Gan, Ke Tang and Johnny Lyu in China.
+It raised initial funding through an initial coin offering, raising 5,500 Bitcoin, then valued at $27.5 million.

-In May 2022 KuCoin raised $150 million in a series B funding round led by Jump Crypto, giving it a valuation of $10 billion.
+In 2018, KuCoin moved its headquarters from Hong Kong to Singapore.
+In November 2018, KuCoin raised $20 million in a Series A funding round led by IDG Capital, Matrix Partners and Neo Global Capital.

-In July 2022, KuCoin announced a $10 million investment from trading firm Susquehanna International Group (SIG).
 In September 2020, KuCoin announced it had suffered a major security breach that saw $281 million of crypto assets stolen.
 KuCoin CEO, Johnny Lyu disclosed in a statement that the hack occurred after private keys linked to crypto wallets got exposed.
 He added that the findings of the internal security audit report, revealed that part of Bitcoin, ERC-20, and other tokens in KuCoin's hot wallets were transferred out of the crypto exchange.
 KuCoin offered rewards of up to $100,000 to anyone who could provide valid information regarding the hack.
 North Korean hacker crew Lazarus Group was accused of carrying out the hack, which was dubbed the biggest cryptocurrency hack of 2020.
 In February 2021, Johnny Lyu wrote in a blog post that it had "cooperated with exchange and project partners to recover $222 million (78%), cooperated with law enforcement and security institutions to recover $17.45 million (6%) and insurance fund covered the remaining part, about $45.55 million (16%).

+2022–present: Growth and fines

+In May 2022, KuCoin raised $150 million in a Series B funding round led by Jump Crypto, giving it a valuation of $10 billion.
+In July 2022, KuCoin received a $10 million investment from trading firm Susquehanna International Group (SIG).